PerfectlyNormal/tinymce-rails-imageupload/README.markdown

     class TinymceAssetsController < ApplicationController
       def create
         # Take upload from params[:file] and store it somehow...
+        # Optionally also accept params[:hint] and consume if needed

         render json: {
           image: {